 Hitting rock bottom can bring about success because the only thing left is drive followed by a determination to climb out of a very difficult situation.
 There is a benefit to hitting rock bottom and what to remember after hitting rock bottom.

 First, know and remember there is only one way to go, and that is up.
 Next, you want to stop feeling so sorry for yourself.
 Take back your life to stand on solid ground.

 Now, you want to develop a plan and create goals for self-discovery, to begin redefining yourself.
 Make sure they are objects that are measurable and reachable, then follow through and forget the past so you can succeed.

-Learn from your downfall and create an approach which can bring about a change.
-The most beneficial thing about hitting rock bottom is you learn from your mistake and can take advantage of your failure and are in the position to try again.
+Learn from your downfall and create an approach that can bring about a change.
+The most beneficial thing about hitting rock bottom is you learn from your mistakes and can take advantage of your failure, and you're in the position to try again.

-Steve Jobs said it best, "Part of being a man is learning to take responsibility for your successes."
-Bear in mind, very successful people are the ones who have hit rock bottom and failed before.
+Steve Jobs said it best: "Part of being a man is learning to take responsibility for your successes."
+Bear in mind that very successful people are the ones who have hit rock bottom and failed before.

 Now that you have learned from your mistakes, you also need to discover what drives you to have the freedom to focus on ventures you fully enjoy.
 From these findings, you can build and solidify your foundation.